DoctorMcKay/node-steam-user/doc/AppAuth.md

 - `hasValidSignature` - A boolean indicating whether the app ownership ticket signature is valid
 - `isValid` - A boolean indicating whether the app ownership ticket is valid
 	- If the signature is missing, this will be true if the ticket is not expired!
 If you care about the signature check that separately

+Returns `null` if unable to decode any part of the ticket.

+### parseEncryptedAppTicket(ticket, encryptionKey)
+- `ticket` - A `Buffer` containing the encrypted app ticket you want to parse
+- `encryptionKey` - A `Buffer` or a hex string containing the encryption key for the app to which this ticket belongs

+**v3.26.0 or later is required to use this function**

+If you happen to be the developer of an app, you could use this to decrypt one of your encrypted app tickets.
+You'll need the encrypted app ticket key for the app to which the ticket you supply belongs.
+This happens 100% locally, so there's no need to be able to reach Steam to do this.

+On success, returns an object containing all the properties listed in `parseAppTicket` from `version` down.
+The expiration time built into the ticket is not customizable, so you should check the generation time (`ownershipTicketGenerated`) to make sure that this ticket isn't too old for your tastes.

+Encrypted app tickets don't need to be signed, so `hasValidSignature` will be `false`. `isValid` will be true as long as `ownershipTicketExpires` hasn't passed yet, but that will be weeks from the time when the ticket was generated.
+You therefore shouldn't depend on these properties.
+If you get a ticket back it's guaranteed not to be tampered with (provided your encrypted app ticket key hasn't been compromised), so all you need to check for validity is the appID, steamID, and whether `ownershipTicketGenerated` isn't too old for what you want.

 ## Methods